Michael Fix is widely acclaimed as one of the world’s finest acoustic guitarists.

 Michael also found time to produce his debut solo album, Tantalise, and to build up a strong and rapidly growing following for his work with a succession of solo shows.

 In 1999, Michael was recognised with his first Instrumental of the Year Golden Guitar, for the catchy ‘Mr Wonglepong’.
-He went on to win the award the following year with ‘Walkin’ the Walk’, and took it out again in 2003 with ‘Mulga Dan’, joining Keith Urban with the highest-ever tally of Instrumental Golden Guitars.
+He went on to win the award the following year with ‘Walkin’ the Walk’, and took it out again in 2003 with ‘Mulga Dan’.

 On Australia Day 1997, Michael opened the Gift to a Nation concert, performing ‘Classical Gas’ with Tommy Tycho’s orchestra.
 This event was filmed before 150,000 people and telecast live across the nation on the Seven Network.

 Michael regularly presents guitar workshops to aspiring guitarists captivated by both his expertise on the guitar and his original music.
 Michael believes strongly that his music is a gift which should be shared.

 Over the years, he has taken the chance to use his music to assist others.
 In 1995, he penned ‘Bush Bash’ to raise funds for the Variety Club of Australia.
 The song was used as part of the Variety Club’s annual car rally.

 In 2002, following the death of legendary country guitarist Barry Thornton, Michael recorded Remembering Barry Thornton, a fundraising EP to assist Barry’s family.
 He also penned a single in memory of Barry, ‘Mulga Dan’.
 The song went on to win Michael his third Instrumental of the Year Golden Guitar, as well as taking out the 2003 Victorian Country Music Award in the Instrumental category.